eamonnsullivan/backup-scripts/README.md

 I use a 1TB SSD USB disk, mounted permanently at /media/backup.
 Here's [one random guide](https://www.techrepublic.com/article/how-to-properly-automount-a-drive-in-ubuntu-linux/) on how to mount an external disk automatically on boot.

-You will also need to set up password-less ssh access, both from the back up PC to the devices, and from the devices to the back up PC.
+You will also need to set up password-less SSH access, both from the back up PC to the devices, and from the devices to the back up PC.
 This will allow the back up PC to run rsync to the devices, and also allow to the devices to kick off the process by running a small shell script via SSH.
 There are a lot of guides on the Internet for this, such as [this one](https://linuxize.com/post/how-to-setup-passwordless-ssh-login/).

 I don't use Windows at the moment and don't really mount network drives, either.
 That might be a good alternative to consider.